KFL2155/Google-Certification-Case-Study/README.md

 | 5553957443	| 4 |

 It might seem obvious, but my analysis shows that the 33 fitbit users were, overall, fairly active.
 Most users logged data in their Fitbit fairly regularly.
-The majority of users logged days which I categorized as active; there seems to be a correlation between people who purchase Fitbits and their desire to start or mantain a healthy lifestyle.
+The majority of users logged days which I categorized as active; there seems to be a correlation between people who purchase Fitbits and their desire to develop or mantain a healthy lifestyle.

  </details>